-- 15.1 At the time of drafting the Charging Schedule the Government has signalled that there will be a consultation (Summer 2011) on further amendments to the CIL Regulations to take into account the emerging Localism Bill.
-The key amendments are likely to be in relation to: - Neighbourhood Planning The Government has already indicated that Charging Authorities should pass a meaningful proportion of CIL Funds to local neighbourhoods.
-Subject to any updated Regulations it is proposed that 5% of the net CIL receipts be passed to local communities (e.g. the Parish Council or Town Council in the two rural districts) who express an interest in receiving it, with the expectation that they will use the income to support Priority 3 infrastructure projects.
+15.1 The Government has signalled that there are likely to be further amendments to the CIL Regulations to take into account the Localism Act.
+The key amendments are likely to be in relation to:

-- Maintenance Payments Amendments to the Regulations are likely to clarify that CIL can be spent on the ongoing costs of providing infrastructure (e.g. maintenance) - Affordable Housing At present affordable housing lies outside CIL and is negotiated separately through the S106 process.
-It is likely that amendments to the Regulations will allow CIL revenue to be used for the provision of affordable housing, although affordable housing will not be liable to pay CIL. - 15.2 The GNDP will need to take into account emerging Government guidance before finalising and adopting the CIL Charging Schedule.
+- Neighbourhood Planning The Government has already indicated that Charging Authorities should pass a meaningful proportion of CIL Funds to local neighbourhoods.
+Regulations are likely to set a minimum percentage of the net CIL receipts to be passed to local communities (e.g. the Parish Council or Town Council in the two rural districts) who express an interest in receiving it to support infrastructure projects. - Maintenance Payments Amendments to the Regulations are likely to clarify that CIL can be spent on the ongoing costs of providing infrastructure (e.g. maintenance) - Affordable Housing At present affordable housing lies outside CIL and is negotiated separately through the S106 process.
+Amendments to the Regulations may allow CIL revenue to be used for the provision of affordable housing, although affordable housing will not be liable to pay CIL.
+Where such an approach is adopted, the details of the approach taken are likely to have to be spelled out in a local pan. - 15.2 The GNDP will need to take into account emerging Government guidance before finalising and adopting the CIL Charging Schedule.